HO3D/HO3D/README.md

 - Recently completed a Data Analytics program and earned a certificate
 - Bachelor of Science Degree in Travel Industry Management & worked 8+ years in the field
 - Career trasition is exciting but not easy.
-- Love that I am learning something new everyday
+- Love learning something new everyday

 🔧 Skills